Kotlin/KEEP/proposals/context-parameters.md

 (Logger, User) -> Int
 ```

-As a result of these equivalences, one invoke a value with a function type with context parameters by giving them as regular value parameters.
+As a result of these equivalences, it is possible invoke a value with a function type with context parameters by giving them as regular value parameters.

 ```kotlin
 fun foo(x: context(String, Double) Int.(z: Long) -> Unit, y: Int) {